schorsch1976/blogcxx/README.md

 ### TODO list
 - download the highlight.js into the static folder
+- config colletion: check the pathes if they are unique

 ## Future plans
 - remove inja/json to be able to compile with a c++11 compiler.